 Bare PCBBare bone PCB’s are often created so engineers or designers can configure and populate them as needed.
-This also provides the engineer with the flexibility of populating the board with components that fit there need.
+This also provides the engineer with the flexibility of populating the board with components that fit their need.
 This puts the focus on the engineer or designer to ensure working conditions and testing for the board are all in order.
 At Bittele Electronics, we strive to provide our customers with the best possible bare bone PCB’s.
 We provide free DFM check for all PCB orders to assist our customers in finalizing of their designs.
 We also perform an electrical test on all PCB’s we fabricate to detect opens or shorts.
 By taking advantage of our top-quality production house, complementary electrical testing, visual inspection, and DFM checks.
 You can be sure to get the best out of your bare bone PCB by partnering with Bittele Electronics.

 Bare bone PCB’s are the best example of what exactly printed circuit boards are.
 Printed circuit boards direct current on the surface of a board through copper pathways, which essentially means they dictate the path of the electricity in a circuit.
 Printed circuit boards can be designed by using several software’s available in the market.
 Some of the biggest names when it comes to PCB design software are KiCad, OrCAD, Altium, and Eagle.
 These software’s provide designers and engineers the ability to output the designs in several methods.
 Two of the most common methods used in the industry are Gerber’s and ODB++.
 There have been many debates on which format is best, but as it stands Gerber’s are the clear favorites with about 90% PCB manufacturers around the world preferring to use Gerber’s.